git-cola/git-cola/share/doc/git-cola/relnotes/unreleased.rst

   its previous state.
 It is only reset if the editor contains a message that was read from the file and has not been manually edited by the user.

+* The commit message editor's context menu now has a "Clear..." action for clearing the message across both the summary and description fields.

 Clone the git-cola repo to get the latest development version:

 ``git clone git://github.com/git-cola/git-cola.git``